Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

-This tells you the number of scans that happened in one minute increments on a particular data.
+This tells you the number of scans that happened in one minute increments on a particular event.

 ## Simulating and understanding ticketing data sets

 Ticketing data seems like it should be relatively straight-forward.
 It isn't.
 There is a lot of complexity.
 The environment is very dynamic, and in some cases we can get into big-data territory.
 For the context of this book, we stay away from big-data problems.
 Many big-data problems are nothing more than small-data problems in disguise.
 Because of the nature of sports, three years of data is likely enough to do everything that we will need.

 We'll begin by simulating three seasons worth of data.
-For simplicities sake, we'll transform the data into a format that will be useful for the applications we'll be demonstrating throughout the book.
+For the sake of simplicity, we'll transform the data into a format that will be useful for the applications we'll be demonstrating throughout the book.
 There are four features of this data that are the most important:

 - Customer details and demographics
 - Ticket purchases (including secondary market purchases)